AtharvaIngale/Tech-Hunters-Job-Agency/README.md

-# Tech Hunter,s Job Agency
+# Tech Hunter's Job Agency

 This is a static website for job seekers and recruiters.<br>
 The tech stack used is HTML, CSS, JavaScript, Jquery and Bootstrap.